josefK128/metaweb-wiki/README.md

 # metaweb-wiki:

 **Note: this is a placeholder documentation site for a presently private repository being prepared for public management.
-It contains description and detailed source documentation in many sections, especially the section 'various examples from the e2e_spec' (89 end-to-end tests performance source and commentary)**
+It contains description and detailed source documentation in many sections, especially the section 'various examples from the e2e_spec' (89 end-to-end tests performance - source and commentary) see the wiki link for further details**

 * declarative media production and performance system using declarative composition animation and cinematography layering i3d-webGL, i2d-svg, html-css3d-video-audio, and heads-up hideable UI, and interactive cameras